 Upon the retirement of long-time Glendale City Manager Jim Starbird, Ochoa submitted his name to be considered for the post.
 Glendale is seen by many as the premiere local government organization in this region.
 Having admired the community and the City’s achievements over the years, Scott was anxious to put his experiences and expertise to the test as Glendale City Manager.
 In the fall of 2011, the Glendale City Council granted Ochoa the opportunity and honor to serve the community when they selected him as the new City Manager at the conclusion of an intensive recruitment process.

-Over the last three years, Ochoa has hit the ground running by learning City operations and forging community partnerships.
+Over the last five years, Ochoa has hit the ground running by learning City operations and forging community partnerships.
 Blessed with a supportive City Council and an expert Management Team, Ochoa is quickly integrating himself into the fabric of Glendale.
 His management philosophy is predicated on exceptional customer service, values-based management, and precision execution.

 Scott is active in the community he serves, supporting and participating in several community groups including the Glendale Kiwanis Club, Glendale YMCA and Ascencia.
 He has also served as an adjunct instructor at USC’s School of Planning Policy and Development.
 Scott and his wife live in Glendale with their two children.